to-sta/python_lessons/LESSON_1.md

 ## Add full explaination for VSCode and Python shell

 Before we proceed to the next lesson, let’s familiarize ourselves with the basics of VScode.
-When you launch VScode, you’ll be welcomed with a this screen:
+When you launch VScode, you’ll be welcomed with this screen:

 <p align="center">
     <img src="docs/LESSON_1/VScode_explainer_1.png" style="padding-top: 10px; padding-bottom: 10px">